damodar-reddy-k/C-programming/README.md

 ## What is Spell Check++ ?
 Spell Check++ is a spelling companion that ensures error-free writing with intelligent suggestions.
 ## How it works ?
-This built on an existing library called dictionary which was built and open-sourced by "author_name(repo_link)".
+This application is built on an existing library called dictionary which was built and open-sourced by "author_name(repo_link)".
 This project has 2 major functionalities.
 1) Checking the word for correctness : The program checks the given word in the trie-data structure which is built by loading the all the words from the dictionary text file.
 This involves "check"  function of dictionary library.
 2) Correct the wrongly spelt word : Here the program uses manipulates the word and uses the "check" function to check the correctness of the modified word.
 If it is found in the dictionary, it will be suggested as the possible correct word.